alejosilvalau/damazon/README.md

 ---

+Currently deployed on Rinkeby.
 Upgrading it to ETH2.0, deployed version may not work as expected at the moment!

 ## Summary